UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 > > ~~~
 > > {: .output}
 > > This example uses a single brace, but this time we provide row and column
 > coordinates.
-The returned object is the value in row 1, column 1.
-The object
+The returned object is a tibble containing the value in row 1, column 1.
-> is an _integer_ but because it is part of a _vector_ of type _factor_, R
-> displays the label "calico" associated with the integer value.
+> >
 > >
 > > ~~~
 > > cats[, 1]